fasthandsfaster/oilmat-erp/Readme.md

     "password":  "gygag",
 }
 ```
+The json should be passed as a string.

 **Response:**
 - `200 OK` with a JSON object indicating the task has been added to the queue.